-Interoperable Machine Learning with Universal Representations
+Inter-operable Machine Learning with Universal Representations

 Humans would give anything to seamlessly transfer their thoughts and knowledge.
 Entire civilizations have been built on the slow, painstaking process of passing down information through language, writing, and education.
-But machine learning (ML) models don’t have this limitation—they encode knowledge in structured representations that, if properly aligned, can be shared, transferred, and repurposed instantly.
-Yet, today’s AI landscape ignores this potential—each model operates in isolation, requiring costly retraining and vast amounts of data to adapt to new tasks.
+But machine learning (ML) models don’t have this limitation: they encode knowledge in structured representations that, if properly aligned, can be shared, transferred, and repurposed instantly.
+Yet, today’s AI landscape ignores this potential.
+Each model operates in isolation, requiring costly retraining and vast amounts of data to adapt to new tasks.

 With the explosion of pretrained models and fine-tuned variants, most ML applications today do not require new training from scratch.
 Despite this, the dominant practice remains retraining and finetuning models over and over, wasting compute, energy, and resources.